yemoalakija/DjangoBlog/README.md

 ### Post Contents and Images

 - Contents came from my personal research thorugh the use of google.
-- Post images came from -
+- As well ts the Post images.
-  - one
-  - two
-  - three
-  - four
-  - five
-  - six

 ### Acknowledgements